Merge your high interest debts with a debt consolidation loan

 Typically, it is short-term, high interest debts that can be consolidated.
 This includes any credit card debt, store cards and personal loans since they typically carry the highest interest rates and are typically the reason that people struggle to manage their debts.

-The objective of debt consolidation is to reduce the interest on debts, to make managing debt easier and to reduce the amount of income that one pays toward debt every month, thereby freeing up income.
+The objective of a consolidation loan is to reduce the interest on debts, to make managing debt easier and to reduce the amount of income that one pays toward debt every month, thereby freeing up income.

 To achieve the primary goal of reducing the interest paid toward debt only unsecured, high interest debts should be considered.
 One of the biggest mistakes that people make when opting for debt consolidation is assuming that lower monthly debt installments means they are saving money.